iresil/NeuralNet/README.md

 ## Layers
 ### Flatten Layer
-Reshapes inputs, usually from multi-dimensional into flat vectors, applied before fully connected layers.
+This is commonly the first layer in a neural network.
+It reshapes inputs into flat vectors, which will then be passed as input to the fully connected layers.

 ### Linear Layer
-Performs a *learnable affine transformation* on its input:
+Each linear (or fully connected) layer performs a *learnable affine transformation* on its input:
 ```mermaid
 xychart-beta
     line [-4, -2, 0, 2, 4]